-Every state within the United States has their own laws which implement whether or not a personal injury lawyer can charge their client a contingency based fee.
-In California, the standard fee is anywhere from 30%-35% of the face value policy.
+Every state in the United States has its own regulations governing whether or not a personal injury lawyer can charge a contingency fee to their client.
+In California, the usual charge is from 30% to 35% of the face value of the policy.

 Basics of Contingency Fees

-Having a clear understanding of what types of law work on this certain structure before being paid out.
-The concept is quite simple, as lawyers in California, our firm charges you nothing to file a personal injury claim, schedule medical evaluations and health check-ups with injury specialists and chiropractors near you.
+Before being paid out, having a good understanding of what forms of law work on this specific structure.
+The principle is simple: as California attorneys, we charge you nothing to file a personal injury claim and schedule medical examinations and health check-ups with local injury specialists and chiropractors.

 Policies We Cover On A Contingency Basis

-Lawyers and clients use contingency fees as a way to help clients afford legal services.
-When clients can’t pay for a lawyer by the hour or they don’t want to pay by the hour, a contingency fee is a good way to allow a deserving client to get a lawyer.
-The arrangement allows the client to get a lawyer working on the case without having to worry about where the money is going to come from.
+Lawyers and clients use contingency fees to help clients afford legal services.
+When clients can’t pay for a lawyer by the hour or don’t want to pay by the hour, a contingency fee is a good way to allow a deserving client to get a lawyer.
+The arrangement allows the client to get a lawyer working on the case without worrying about where the money will come from.

 In most cases, a contingency fee works by the client and the lawyer agreeing to allow the lawyer to take a small percentage of the client’s recovery as payment for their services.
 The lawyer also usually deducts things like fees to file a case or fees for an expert witness, so the client doesn’t have to pay for these things out of pocket.
 Contingency fees are often successful because of both the client and the lawyer benefit when the client gets the most recovery possible.
 If the client doesn’t win a recovery, the lawyer doesn’t charge a fee.

-Contingency fees are also positive for clients because they don’t have to worry about how much the lawyer is going to cost.
+Contingency fees are also positive for clients because they don’t have to worry about how much the lawyer will cost.
 They don’t have to worry about the attorney charging them a fee every time they make a phone call.
 Instead, the lawyers and the clients can focus on optimizing their efforts for the client’s benefit.

-If you have legal needs and you’re worried about how to get a great legal team on your side, contact the Mova Law Group.
+If you have legal needs and are worried about getting a great legal team on your side, contact the Mova Law Group.
 They know that when you need legal services, the last thing you want to worry about is paying for a lawyer.
 Call the Mova Law Group today to find out how a contingency fee might work for you.